History of Białystok: Branicki Estate (1661–1802)

 Then the townspeople of Białystok through the commissar of goods Józef Wojnarowski from the Podlasie region turned to Jan Klemens Branicki, that he would obtain another royal privilege.
 This initiative met with understanding of the Grand Crown Hetman and it was announced in a consecutive document from 19 November 1760. the area of Bialystok was not uniform in organizational terms.
 Undoubtedly, the left-bank (southwest of the Biała River) part of the building was part of the city.
 Meanwhile, the right bank area consisting of the settlement of Bojary, Zamkowa street., Kleidorf, Nowe Miasto (the southern area of Warszawska street, not to confuse with the modern Nowe Miasto district) and Przedmieście Wasilkowski had an unspecified status.
 Also, a huge number of Jews and soldiers resulted in their autonomous position.
 In that period, only the so-called The Old Town was covered by the urban structure, the rest was treated as suburbs, villages that used municipal law.
 For example, A normative act on the limitation of prostitution in the city from 1752 was addressed to the hosts living "both in the city and in Bojary".
 However, in 1789 the Białystok local government addressed Izabela Branicka with a proposal to join the villages of Kleindorf and Nowolipie, in exchange for which he declared to participate in the market paving process.
-The proposal was rejected as a result of two years later, a lustration of the city of Bialystok carried out by the city judge of Brahman Władysław Markowski.
-He noted that Bojary, Nowe Miasto, Nowolipie and the palace are excluded from the city area, which entails changes in the level of tax (mainly leather tax).
+The proposal was rejected as a result of two years later, a lustration of the city of Białystok carried out by the city judge of Brahman Władysław Markowski.
+He noted that Bojary, Nowe Miasto (area of today's Warszawska street), Nowolipie and the palace are excluded from the city area, which entails changes in the level of tax (mainly leather tax).
 It was by no means a small area - in the light of a very detailed census prepared in 1793, there were 87 farms built in the right bank of Białystok.
-These separations were liquidated during the Prussian partition, when the authorities of the Camera of War and Domain unified the urban structure and tried to include even the palace area into the urban area.
-This is confirmed by the annex to the contract of lease of the city of Bialystok concluded between the Camera of the War and Domen and Izabela Branicka in 1802.
+These separations were liquidated during the Prussian Partition, when the authorities of the Camera of War and Domain unified the urban structure and tried to include even the palace area into the urban area.
+This is confirmed by the annex to the contract of lease of the city of Białystok concluded between the Camera of the War and Domen and Izabela Branicka in 1802.
 According to the borders document, the entire palace and garden arrangement was excluded from urban structures, while all suburbs were already included in the city.